National Puppy Day...hug your puppy today!

 Emma, a Golden Doodle

-Sweet, even-tempered, adult Emma, now seven years old, was painted on a birch slice for Christmas, 2018.
+Sweet, even-tempered, adult Emma, now nine years old, was painted on a birch slice for Christmas, 2018.

 Chico, the Havanese.